MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 # MailTape's selection

 ## INO hidefumi - IN DREAMS
-Sarah: **"**The namesake of INO's latest album release.
+Sarah: **"**Incredibly difficult work to choose just one song from INO's impressive and extensive discography.
+This track is the namesake of INO's latest album release.
 Entranced by the silky texture in this track...
 Ino's grounded vocals are a wonderful compliment to the jazzy soundscapes Ino creates with such ease.
-Truly a dream with the Fender Rhodes piano and this magnetic bassline :)**"**
+Truly a dream with the Fender Rhodes piano and this magnetic bassline, the track is aptly named :)**"**

 ## Will Sprott - Psychic Lady
 Sarah: **"**From one of my favorite albums of the moment!
 The jaunty percussives stretching through this track are beyond delightful, love the folk harmonies swaying alongside each other.**"**

 ## Sachiko Kanenobu - Anata Kara Toku E (Far Away From You)
-Sarah: **"**In love with this 1972 track from Sachiko Kanenobu.
-The acoustic guitar and vocals play so nicely against these psychedelic accents, a wonderful mix.**"**
+Sarah: **"**This 1972 track from Sachiko Kanenobu has such timeless vibrance to it, I had to include it.
+Really love these analog psychedelic accents, a wonderful mix.**"**

 ## r mccarthy - Jyoti
 Sarah: **"**A healing synth track to close out this playlist of new and found again discoveries :) I could be anywhere and this song would feel like an embrace, I hope it strikes you the same way.**"**

 <p id="outroduction">That's it for this morning!
 As always, thank you so much for joining us.
-Much love to The Balek Band for their crazy Sunday selections, and many thanks to [Thibault Daumain](https://thibaultdaumain.fr/) for this episode's stunning illustration!</p>
+Much love to The Balek Band for their crazy Sunday selections, and many thanks to [Meriam Kharbat](https://thibaultdaumain.fr/) for this episode's stunning illustration!</p>